Have you been charged with Intentionally Causing Injury?

 It is important to remember that if you have been charged with intentionally causing injury, it is also likely that you have been charged with unlawful assault or common assault.
 These charges will be considered alternative charges meaning you should never be found guilty of both unless they represent separate incidents.
 The only difference between an assault and an intentionally causing injury charge, is whether injury is made out as a result of the assault.
-For a better understanding of what is an assault and to read more about assault charges in Victoria, follow the link.

 Read on for further information on Intentionally Causing Injury.

 The defendant intended to cause injury;

 The defendant acted without lawful justification or excuse.

 Level 5 imprisonment being a maximum of 10 years.